Choumiko/Foreman/README.md

 ***
 Changelog
 ---
+0.2.4

+- fixed error when no player name is set
+- fixed name being ignored when importing single blueprint string

 0.2.3

 - added Hotkey to clear blueprint book on the cursor (default Shift + right click, must be enabled in the settings!)